d1joseph/Exploring-Svelte/README.md

 # Exploring-Svelte
-I wanted to try Svelte for frontend stuff.
-This repo contains a few example projects with their codebase.
+I wanted to learn a frontend library that is not maintained by a large company.
+This repo is collection of UIs built with Svelte.